 Age-specific risk (A)

-Age-specific risk was defined as a step function, in which relative risk was fixed to value 1 in an arbitrarily chosen age bin, and then z-1 free parameters were fit to describe relative risk in all other age bins.
+Age-specific risk was defined as a step function, in which relative risk was fixed to value 1 in an arbitrarily chosen age bin, and then z-1 free parameters, denoted r2 to rz, were fit to describe relative risk in all other age bins.
 Below, 1i are indicator functions specifying whether each vector entry is a member of age bin i.
-To obtain the predicted fraction of cases observed in each single year of age, we normalized risk distribution given by equation 2 so that predicted risk across all age groups summed to 1.
+To obtain the predicted fraction of cases observed in each single year of age, we normalized the risk distribution given by equation 2 so that predicted risk across all age groups summed to 1.

 A=norm(11+12r2+…1zrz) 4